agentsea/toolfuse/README.md

 We mark the functions to be made available to the agent as `@action` if they mutate the environment, and `@observation` if they are read only.

-Now we can use this tool with openai function calling
+Now we can use this tool with an agent such as openai function calling

 ```python
 from openai import OpenAI